hucancode/hucancode/src/posts/thinking-in-bets-summary.md

 #### Ulysses Contract

-A Ulysses Contract is when our past-selves prevent our present-selves from doing something stupid.
+An [Ulysses Contract](https://en.wikipedia.org/wiki/Ulysses_pact) is when our past-selves prevent our present-selves from doing something stupid.

 For example: